Sometimes when you knit,

 If you get to the bottom of a page of calligraphy

-and you misspell a word, there’s no unraveling.
+misspell a word, there’s no unraveling.

-And rarely can you “erase” a mistake in lettering
+rarely can you “erase” a mistake in lettering

-without the paper looking too damaged to continue.
+without the paper looking too

-(because you use a razor blade)
+(Because you use a

 So I think it’s a glorious thing to be able to

-UN-do my knitting and do something else with the yarn!
+my knitting and do something else with the yarn!

 And most yarns are very forgiving,

-and let you use them again and again.
+and let you use them

-(Now Rowan Kidsilk Haze can be tricky,
+Haze can be tricky,

 especially at the ends of rows,